-One of my favorite parent educators, Roger Allen, once said, “I have good news and bad news about the terrible two’s.
-The good news is that it only last around 18 months beginning at around age 18 months to three years old.
+One of my favorite parent educators, Roger Allen, once said, “I have good news and bad news about the terrible 2s.
+The good news is that they only last around 18 months beginning at around age 18 months to 3 years old.
 The bad news: Kids are subject to relapse at any given point in time—usually around age 15.”

 That perspective about teenagers is something that all parents eventually experience first-hand.
-Perfectly good, compliant, respectful children hit age fifteen or sixteen and completely lose their minds.
+Perfectly good, compliant, respectful children hit age 15 or 16 and completely lose their minds.
 At least, that’s the way it feels to us parents.

 “What happened to my baby?”
 Susan asked me.
 “Josh used to worship the ground I walked on and then one day, he changed into this sarcastic, prickly kid I didn’t like.”
 That’s when her husband, Josh’s stepfather, chimed in.
 “I’ve always had a struggle with Josh, but now things are even worse.
 What do we do?”

-Partly because teenagers are again wrestling with establishing an emotional identity separate from their parents, I guess you could call this period a second “terrible-twos.”
+Partly because teenagers are again wrestling with establishing an emotional identity separate from their parents, I guess you could call this period a “second terrible 2s.”
 This happens with most teens, in most families.
 Stepfamilies are not, of course, immune to this process.
 But the ambivalent stepfamily identity can make matters even more confusing.
 Here are four common traps that complicate the process.

 1. Teen depression, sadness, and/or anger.
 The initial loss that ended a child’s family (out-of-wedlock birth, death of a parent, or parental divorce) and the ensuing losses that resulted (change of residence, schools, loss of contact with parent and extended family, etc.) repeatedly bring emotional costs to adolescents.